Achthar/requiem-treasury/README.md

 The `contracts/facets/DiamondLoupeFacet.sol` file shows how to implement the four standard loupe functions.

+The `contracts/facets/TreasuryFacet.sol` file implements the treasury base facet.

 The `contracts/libraries/LibDiamond.sol` file shows how to implement Diamond Storage and a `diamondCut` internal function.

+The `contracts/libraries/LibStorage.sol` contains the relevant storage for the treasury.

 The `scripts/deploy.js` file shows how to deploy a diamond.